LeftFieldAdam/countdown/README.md

 # Countdown

 ## Improved countdown

 The below component was designed to count down the days until our CTO's birthday, but it still needs some work.
 How can you make the implementation better?

 **Do a critique:** The current implementation isn't perfect.
 How could it be improved?

 * Pick an area of improvement to implement.

+  I'll improve the JavaScript and UI (CSS).

 * What would happen to the current code if the date were changed, the page layout was changed or the format was changed?

+ The Countdown component expects a date as a string that can be correctly parsed by JavaScript's Date object – changing the input might change the output of the countdown numbers that are rendered.
+For example, using "December 24, 2020" instead would not change the countdown, but using "2020-12-24" would.

+ Also, if no date is passed into the Countdown component, the Countdown won't work and will just show 00s.
+Since this is an app designed to countdown until a specific date, the CTO's birthday could be set as the default date within the Countdown component.

+ If the page layout is changed, the header's font-size is styled to be responsive, so will change slightly depending on the width of the viewport.

 * Does the current implementation follow best practices for HTML, CSS, JS and React?

+  HTML
+  - `App.js (Line 11)`: the `<Countdown/>` component should use double quotes instead of single quotes in its JSX.
+  - `App.js (Line 11)`: there's a rogue comma after the `<Countdown/>` component!

+  CSS
+  - `App.css` should clean-up its unused styles (`.App-logo`, `.App-link`)
+  - `Countdown.css (Line 2)`: `padding-right: 10px;` makes it so the content appears to be off-center (there's an extra 10px of whitespace on the right) of the countdown

+  JS
+  - `Countdown.jsx` does a good job of extracting logic into well-named helper functions
+  - using `clearInterval()` to clear `this.interval` in `componentWillUnmount()` is good!
+  - `Countdown.jsx (Line 37)`: `timeLeft.millisec` is never used, and should be removed
+  - `Countdown.jsx (Line 77)`: could destructure `this.state` to be more explicit about what data is required

+  React
+  - `App.js (Line 2)`: `Countdown.css` should be imported in `Countdown.jsx`, not in `App.js`

 **Spice it up:** Let's be honest, this countdown could be a whole lot more exciting.

 * What could you do to create a greater sense of urgency?

+  - Use color
+  - Use sound
+  - The numbers could flash when the countdown gets close

 * How would you make this countdown more aesthetically pleasing?
+  - We probably don’t need to include the word “Countdown” as the main text on the page.
+  - Instead, we could add some text explaining what we’re counting down to, which is CTO Eric’s birthday on December 24.
+  - Make the numbers much bigger, and make sure they're the point of focus on the page.
+  - Remove or minimize the supplementary information (days, hours, min, sec).
+At the very least, add space between the numbers and text.
+  - The numbers should have a fixed-width, so that the content doesn't move from left to right when the numbers change.
+  - Bonus: add the actual countdown numbers to the page title (that shows in the tab), perhaps add a favicon related to the CTO.

 * Trust your design instincts, and explain how your design choices impact the user experience

+  - If someone is using this app, they want to know how much time is left until the CTO's birthday.
+I want them to be able access the information they care about (his birthdate, the countdown!) as quickly and clearly as possible.

 ## Getting Started with Create React App